This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 This is the ultimate guide to colouring ganache!
-Find out how to colour white chocolate ganache, how to make black ganache, how to make white chocolate ganache whiter, how to make a coloured ganache drip, the best colourings to use in ganache and so much more!
+Find out how to colour white chocolate ganache, how to make black ganache, how to make white chocolate ganache whiter, how to make a coloured ganache drip, and the best colourings to use in ganache plus so much more!

 Years back, when I was in my early days of decorating with ganache, I wrote a weird little blog post about an experiment I did with colouring ganache.
 I tried a few different colourings just to see what would happen.
 I took pictures and put them together in a post, just in case anyone was interested.
 For reasons unknown to me, it still gets traffic, even though I had no idea what I was doing, and it was never intended to be a tutorial.

 Now that I’ve been successfully colouring ganache for a while, it’s time to do a proper tutorial!

 Because I don’t like to do things by halves, I’ve decided to cover a lot of different ganache colouring info in this post.
 So I’m adding a table of contents below in case there is one particular question you need answered and want to jump down to that.

 If you’re new to making coloured ganache though, I highly recommend reading through the post first as you’ll get a lot of extra tips and info along the way!

 Plus, for those who like to learn by watching, here’s a video showing you how I made each of the different colours of ganache covered in this tutorial.

 How To Colour White Chocolate Ganache

 We’ll start out with a quick bit of background info before we talk about how to make the ganache.

 What is the Best Type of Food Colouring to Colour Ganache?